DebeshJha/TransNetR/README.md

 # TransNetR: Transformer-based Residual Network for Polyp Segmentation with Multi-Center Out-of-Distribution Testing (MIDL 2023)

-TransNetR is an encoder decoder network which begins with a pre-trained ResNet50 as the encoder.
+TransNetR is an encoder decoder network which can be used for efficient biomedical image segmentation for both in-distribution and out-of-distribution datasets.

 ## In-distribution and Out-of-distributuion dataset
 <img src="IntroTransNetR.png">